Ciarán Lynch TD Ireland South : Cork South Central021 4366200

 The Role of Family and Community Influences on Ciarán’s Work

 Ciarán has a very strong political background.
 He is brother-in-law to one of Labour's other Cork Representatives Kathleen Lynch TD.
-He is a brother to Cork City Council representative Cllr Catherine Clancy.
+He is a brother to former Cork City Council Mayor Cllr Catherine Clancy.

 Regaining the seat in Cork South Central held previously by Labour’s Toddy O'Sullivan has been a very significant achievement in Ciarán’s life.